 Our faculty have broad expertise in the entire spectrum of otolaryngology–head and neck surgery procedures.
-Our multi-specialty team of physicians comprises: David A. Schessel, MD, PhD, chief of otolaryngology–head and neck surgery; Sidrah M. Ahmad, MD; Lukasz Czerwonka, MD; Melissa M. Mortensen, MD, residency program director; and Ghassan J. Samara, MD.
+Our multi-specialty team of physicians comprises: David A. Schessel, MD, PhD, chief of otolaryngology–head and neck surgery; Christopher Vanison, MD, residency program director; Keith Chadwick, MD; Lukasz Czerwonka, MD, Huseyin Isildak, MD, Sonya Marcus, MD, and Ghassan J. Samara, MD.

 The outpatient facility of the Division of Otolaryngology–Head and Neck Surgery is located in a spacious extramural location.
 The facility includes 11 rooms equipped for basic examination and otomicroscopy; four mobile videotowers; two endoscopy suites which include rhinologic, otologic, and laryngeal telescopes, flexible fiberoptic endoscopes, stroboscopy, and video and still photography; and a minor operating room with a carbon dioxide laser equipped for outpatient OR surgery.
 In addition, faculty see patients at the Advanced Specialty Care Center in Commack, NY, 15 miles from University Hospital.

 The Speech, Language and Hearing Department is located in the adjacent outpatient area.
 Comprehensive audiologic and speech pathology services are provided, which include standard audiometry, ABR, ENG, OAE, computerized rotational chair, and so forth.
 The Physical Therapy Department, located in the same building, provides vestibular rehabilitation therapy.